 Lilac Tree Sun Exposure

-Lilac trees flourish in full sun exposure, with a minimum of six hours daily.
+Lilac trees, like rosemary trees, flourish in full sun exposure, with a minimum of six hours daily.
 Plant lilac trees in a south or southwest position for the best results.

 Lilac trees can withstand some shade, but don’t plant lilac trees in full shade.